ChenYilong/iOS9AdaptationTips/README.md

   [11]: https://i.imgur.com/Skn9iXk.png

-You have to let the user  do like:
+Users have to do the configuration themselves:
 Go to Settings - General - Profiles - tap on your Profile - tap on Trust button.

   ![enter image description here][12]